mkopersky/Crypto-X-Whisky/README.md

 2. RUN "npm install" IN THE "client" FOLDER

-3. RUN "npm run build" IN THE SERVER FOLDER
+3. RUN "npm run build" IN THE "clinet" FOLDER

 ### 4. BUILD DOCKER IMAGE AND START DOCKER CONTAINER (from console in main folder)